3asyPe/zkfair/README.md

 ## Settings

-Create addresses.txt file with your addresses, NOT private keys.
+Create keys.txt file with your private keys

 ## Usage